Types of wool used to make throws and blankets.

 So as you can see, each wool has its own characteristics and qualities and here at Country Mouse we love them all.

-Feel free to browse our great selection of throws and blankets in our online shop.
+Feel free to browse our great selection of wool throws and wool blankets in our online shop.

 Or, leave a comment below.
 Which type of wool is your favourite?